Second Lee Hsien Loong Cabinet

-Initial composition
+Cabinet

+August 2006 – March 2008

 Prime Minister Lee Hsien Loong made few changes in his administration.
 In the only change at the ministerial level, Raymond Lim was promoted to be the Minister for Transport replacing Yeo Cheow Tong.
 Five new faces were sworn into political office, namely Lui Tuck Yew, Lee Yi Shyan, Grace Fu, Teo Ser Luck and Masagos Zulkifli.
 They hold the roles of Minister of State or Parliamentary secretaries in political office.
 Minister for Education Tharman Shanmugaratnam was given another role as Second Minister for Finance.
 Transport Minister Raymond Lim relinquished his roles as Second Minister for Finance and Minister in the Prime Minister's Office.
 Minister for Community Development, Youth and Sports Vivian Balakrishnan also had a second post as Second Minister for Information, Communications and the Arts as he relinquished his Second Minister for Trade and Industry portfolio.

 The Cabinet of Singapore 2006 consisted of the following persons: